makrai/notes/fabbri2007-SummEval.md

 * aligned with the DUC quality question (Dang, 2005) of structure and coherence whereby "the summary should be well-structured and well-organized.
+The
-The summary should not just be a heap of related information, but should build from sentence to sentence to a coherent body of information about a topic."
+* not just a heap of related information, but should build from sentence to sentence to a coherent body of information

 ### Consistency [precision]: the factual alignment between the summary and the source

-* A factually consistent summary contains only statements that are entailed by the source document
+* contains only statements that are entailed by the source document

 ### Fluency: the quality of individual sentences